newcat/baklavajs/docs/editor.md

 # Editor <!-- omit in toc -->
-The editor class is the main class of the model.
-You can do most things like adding/removing nodes and connections, loading/saving, ... from here.
+The editor class is the main class of Baklava's core.
+You can do most things like adding/removing nodes and connections or loading/saving from here.

 > Please only use the provided functions and do not modify fields directly.